paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-8a-slum-clearance-urban-renewal-and-farm-housing.md

 #### References in Text
 [Section 1487(a) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section1487/a&num=0&edition=prelim), referred to in subsecs. (a)(1)(A) and (b), was amended by Pub.
 L. 98–181, title I [title V, § 514(a)(1)], Nov.
 30, 1983, 98 Stat.
 1247, and, as so amended, does not contain a par.
 (1).

-The National Housing Act, referred to in subsec. (a)(1)(C) and (F), is act June 27, 1934, ch.
+The National Housing Act, referred to in subsec. (a)(1)(C), (F), is act June 27, 1934, ch.
 847, 48 Stat.
 1246, which is classified principally to chapter 13 (§ 1701 et seq.) of Title 12, Banks and Banking.
 For complete classification of this Act to the Code, see [section 1701 of Title 12](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title12-section1701&num=0&edition=prelim) and Tables.

-The United States Housing Act of 1937, referred to in subsec. (a)(1)(C) and (F), is act Sept.
+The United States Housing Act of 1937, referred to in subsec. (a)(1)(C), (F), is act Sept.
 1, 1937, ch.
 896, as revised generally by Pub.
 L. 93–383, title II, § 201(a), Aug.
 22, 1974, 88 Stat.
-653, and amended, which is classified generally to chapter 8 (§ 1437 et seq.) of this title.
+653, which is classified generally to chapter 8 (§ 1437 et seq.) of this title.
 For complete classification of this Act to the Code, see Short Title note set out under [section 1437 of this title](./chapter-008-low-income-housing.md#section-1437) and Tables.

-The effective date of this paragraph, referred to in subsec. (a)(3)(A) and (B), is six months after Nov.
+The effective date of this paragraph, referred to in subsec. (a)(3)(A), (B), is six months after Nov.
 30, 1983, or upon the earlier promulgation of implementing regulations by the Secretary.
 See section 517(f) of Pub.
 L. 98–181, set out as an Effective Date of 1983 Amendment note below.

 #### Amendments
 2000—Subsec. (a)(5)(A).
 Pub.
 L. 106–569 substituted “Any tenant or unit assisted” for “Any project assisted” in last sentence.